hellium01/presto/presto-docs/src/main/sphinx/admin/session-property-managers.rst

 * ``group`` (optional): regex to match against the fully qualified name of the resource group the query is routed to.

-* ``sessionProperties``: map with string keys and values.
+* ``sessionProperties``: delegatedMap with string keys and values.
 Each entry is a system or catalog property name and corresponding value.
 Values must be specified as strings, no matter the actual data type.

 Example